Jeena Chatrani: Awards

 During 2008 to 2016, Chatrani has received several awards from the National Independence Festival of Creative Arts (NIFCA) of Barbados.

 Major works & events

 Sir Gary on the Green (2015)

 In 2015, Chatrani created a 60"x60" painting of Garfield Sobers using palette knives.
 The artwork was donated by Chatrani to the Charitable Trust of Sandy Lane, and raised US$130,000 for charity during an auction hosted by the Sandy Lane Charitable Trust.
 The winning bid was made by Sir Martyn Arbib, who then gifted the artwork to Sobers.
 Sir Garfield Sobers subsequently donated the piece to the Cricket Legends of Barbados Museum.

-On 4

-4 February 2016, the painting was unveiled by Sobers and Chatrani during a ceremony at the museum, which was attended by former cricketers Desmond Haynes, Charlie Griffith, Cammie Smith, Vasbert Drakes, and former Minister of Tourism of Barbados Wes Hall.
+On 4 February 2016, the painting was unveiled by Sobers and Chatrani during a ceremony at the museum, which was attended by former cricketers Desmond Haynes, Charlie Griffith, Cammie Smith, Vasbert Drakes, and former Minister of Tourism of Barbados Wes Hall.

 Gary Sobers described the piece as "simply amazing".